Skip To Main Content

 Conflict of Interest

-No employee, officer or agent may participate in the selection, award or administration of a contract supported by federal funds if they have a real or apparent conflict of interest.
+No employee, officer or agent of the District may participate in the selection, award or administration of a contract supported by federal funds if they have a real or apparent conflict of interest.
 Such a conflict would arise when the employee, officer or agent, any member of their immediate family, their partner, or an organization which employs or is about to employ any of the parties indicated herein has a financial or other interest in or a tangible personal benefit from a firm considered for a contract.

 No employee, officer or agent of the District may solicit or accept gratuities, favors or anything of monetary value from contractors or parties to subcontracts.
 Violation of these standards may result in disciplinary action including, but not limited to, suspension, dismissal or removal.